Strength in Numbers: Robust Mechanisms for Public Goods with Many Agents: Welfare Maximization with Many Agents

+It is important to note that having $\underline{v}=0$ rather than $\underline{v}>0$ is not only reasonable but, to some extent, necessary.\footnote{We are grateful to a referee for pointing this out.} If $\underline{v}$ is strictly positive and the cost $c_n$ grows at the $\sqrt{n}$ rate, then for sufficiently large $n$, we have $n\underline{v} > c_n$.
+This implies that we can always provide the public good and ask each participant to share the cost.
+Specifically, the mechanism has a decision rule $q^n(\bm{v})=1$ and payment transfers $t_i^n(\bm{v})=c_n/n$ for all $i$.
+The suggested mechanism is DSIC and exactly budget balanced for any $n$, and it also satisfies ex-post efficiency and EPIR for sufficiently large $n$.
+This positive result in large economies offers additional justification for examining the more stringent case of $\underline{v}=0$.

+It is also of interest to study the case where the lower bound $\underline{v}$ is negative. \cite{kuzmics2017public} offer real-world examples, such as a seller selling to a group or land rezoning.
+However, our theoretical analysis cannot be directly applied to cases involving negative valuations.
+The reason is that, in such instances, $\mathbb{E}[\psi(V_i)] = \underline{v}<0$.
+This implies that the sum $\sum \psi(V_i)$ is not centered around zero but rather at $n\underline{v} \rightarrow -\infty$.
+As a result, our earlier analysis of the truncated mean no longer applies.
+Therefore, following the approach of both \cite{mailath1990asymmetric} and \cite{hellwig2003public}, we refrain from considering cases where $\underline{v} < 0$.
+We defer a more comprehensive examination of this issue to future research.

-\subsection{The Robust Mechanism}
+\subsection{The robust mechanism}

-There are two reasons why the mechanism $\bigs(q^{\psi,\alpha_n}, \{t^{\psi,\alpha_n}_i\} \bigs)$ is unsatisfactory.
-First, the construction of such a mechanism requires the full knowledge of each virtual valuation function $\psi_i$.
-Second, the valuation distributions are required to be Myerson regular.
+There are two reasons why the mechanism examined in the previous subsection is unsatisfactory.
+First, the construction of such a mechanism requires the full knowledge of the virtual valuation function $\psi$.
+Second, when the valuation distribution is not Myerson regular, the mechanism may violate dominant-strategy incentive compatibility.
 We now attempt to remove these two assumptions and extend the previous results to general AMT mechanisms.

-To find out when the general AMT mechanism works, we want to identify the properties of the virtual valuation function that are useful in deriving Theorem \ref{thm:hellwig} and then impose these properties on the functions $\{h_i\}$.
-First, we need $h_i$ to be increasing so that the mechanism is DSIC.
-Second, we want to approximate the sum of expected payments using a truncated normal mean as before.
+To find out when the general AMT mechanism works, we want to identify the properties of the virtual valuation function that are useful in deriving Theorem \ref{thm:hellwig} and then impose these properties on the transformation function $h$.
+First, we need $h$ to be increasing so that the mechanism is dominant-strategy incentive compatible.
+Second, we want to approximate the sum of expected payments by using a truncated normal mean as before.
 In this case, the total expected payment is